Case citation: Lower federal courts

-United States court of appeals cases are published in the Federal Reporter (F., F.2d, or F.3d).
+United States court of appeals cases are published in the Federal Reporter (F., F.2d, F.3d, or F.4th).
 United States district court cases and cases from some specialized courts are published in the Federal Supplement (F. Supp., F. Supp.
 2d, or F. Supp.
 3d).
 Both series are published by Thomson West; they are technically unofficial reporters, but have become widely accepted as the de facto "official" reporters of the lower federal courts because of the absence of a true official reporter.
 (Of the federal appeals and district courts, only one, the D.C.
 Circuit, has an official reporter, United States Court of Appeals Reports, and even that one is rarely used today.)